 Travel Essentials to Make Your Flight More Enjoyable

 Not sure what to bring on a plane?
 Here are the top 8 carry-on essentials I always bring on my flights:

 1. Travel Neck Pillow

-A neck pillow is always the first thing I include for my inflight cabin bag.
-If I were to feel less conscious about how others look at me, in fact, I’ll even pack this in for a two-hour flight.
-No, seriously, how would you ever guess if your flight won’t get delayed and you’ll get stuck on the plane for many more hours than intended?
+A neck pillow is the very first thing I include in my cabin bag.
+If I were to feel less conscious about how others look at me, in fact, I’ll even pack a neck pillow in for a two-hour flight.
+No, seriously, how would you ever guess if your flight won’t get delayed and you’ll get stuck on the plane on the runway for many more hours than intended?

 A neck pillow will provide support for your head whenever you need to catch some shut-eye and not wake up with a strained neck.